Article ID: DA160 | By: Douglas Groothius

-This article first appeared in the CHRISTIAN RESEARCH JOURNAL, volume 21, number 02 (1998).
-The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL, go to: http://www.equip.org/christian-research-journal/
+This article first appeared in the Viewpoint column of the Christian Research Journal, volume 21, number 02 (1998).
+For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org/christian-research-journal/

 The evangelical world today suffers from apologetic anemia.
 Despite the fact that Holy Scripture calls believers to give a reason (Greek, apologia) for the hope we have in Christ (1 Pet.
 3:15; see also Jude 3), we sadly lack a public voice for truth and reason in the marketplace of ideas.
 We do not have a strong intellectual presence in popular or academic culture — although some evangelicals influence some areas, such as philosophy and politics, more than others.

 The reasons for this anemia are multidimensional and complex.
 Three recent books explore the lack of a “Christian mind” in contemporary evangelicalism, and I highly recommend them.
 Mark Noll’s The Scandal of the Evangelical Mind (Eerdmans, 1994) explores the historical roots of evangelical anti-intellectualism.
 Os Guinness’s Fit Bodies, Fat Minds (Baker Books, 1994) discusses some of the historical problems and also outlines what a Christian mind should look like.
 J. P. Moreland’s Love Your God with All of Your Mind (Navpress, 1997) explains why Christians don’t think theologically, develops a biblical theology of the mind, and offers helpful apologetic arguments and strategies to empower the church intellectually.

 My purpose here is briefly to lay out six factors that inhibit apologetic engagement.
 If these barriers were removed, our apologetic witness could grow into what it should be in Christ.